chef/chef-vault/README.md

 contains a recipe to install the chef-vault gem and a helper method `chef_vault_helper` which makes it easier to test cookbooks that use chef-vault using Test Kitchen.

+## DETERMINING IF AN ITEM IS A VAULT

+ChefVault provides a helper method to determine if a data bag item is a vault, which can be helpful if you produce a recipe for community consumption and want to support both normal data bags and vaults:

+  if ChefVault::Item.vault?('passwords', 'root')
+    item = ChefVault::Item.load('passwords', 'root')
+  else
+    item = Chef::DataBag.load('passwords', 'root')
+  end

+This functionality is also available from the command line as 'knife vault isvault'.

+## DETERMINING THE TYPE OF A DATA BAG ITEM

+ChefVault provides a helper method to determine the type of a data bag item.
+It returns one of the symbols :normal, :encrypted or :vault

+  case ChefVault::Item.data_bag_item_type('passwords', 'root')
+  when :normal
+    ...
+  when :encrypted
+    ...
+  when :vault
+    ...
+  end

+This functionality is also available from the command line as 'knife vault itemtype'.

 ## USAGE STAND ALONE